 Animations are slower - The default animation durations are slightly longer.
 Feels more "premium" but also means interactions feel slightly less snappy.

-That said, the "emotion-driven UX" marketing speak is a bit much.
-It's rounder corners and bolder text, not a paradigm shift.
+That said, the "emotion-driven UX" marketing language oversells it.
+It is rounder corners and bolder text — that's actually fine.
+Good UI improvements don't need to sound like a paradigm shift.

-For more on Android UI development, check out our guides on Jetpack Compose and ConstraintLayout.
-And keep an eye on the Android 16 QPR2 release for the official Material 3 Expressive rollout.
+For more on Android UI development, check out our guides on Jetpack Compose strengths and production patterns and Android ConstraintLayout chains and barriers.